Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection

-We use the selected metrics described in Section.~\ref{metrics} to generate a quality index (Q-Index) which is later used to describe and analyze the quality distribution of images.
-The use of the Q-index would facilitate such analysis by making it more focused and providing a general impression about the quality of the images.
-Essentially, the Q-index is generated from the four selected metrics through outlier removal, global rescaling, and averaging processes to produce a single bounded metric between zero and one as introduced in Algorithm \ref{alg:cap}.
-A value is flagged as an outlier if it is three Median Absolute Deviations (MAD) away from the median as in the Matlab implementation in \cite{mathworksDetectReplace}.
-MAD is defined as
+To facilitate and focus our image quality distribution analysis, we combine the four selected IQMs into a single quality index (Q-index).
+The Q-index is used throughout this work as a general indication of image quality and is used to describe and analyze the quality distribution of images before and after enhancement.
+Essentially, the Q-index is generated from the four selected metrics through outlier removal, global re-scaling, and averaging processes to produce a single bounded metric between zero and one.
+A value is flagged as an outlier if it is three Median Absolute Deviations (MADs) away from the median based on the MATLAB implementation in \cite{mathworksDetectReplace}.

-and erfcinv is the Inverse Complementary Error Function \cite{mathworksInverseComplementary}.
 Moreover, global re-scaling means that the minimum and maximum values are taken across all images from the original and enhanced datasets to fairly compare the Q-index values across different models.
-On the other hand, local Maxima and Minima refers to the Maxima and Minima of a certain metric belonging to a certain enhancement model as shown in Algorithm \ref{alg:cap}